Yubico/webauthn-recovery-extension/README.md

 ### Registering recovery credentials

-To register new recovery credentials for a given main credential, or replace the existing recovery credentials with updated ones, the RP performs the following
+To register new recovery credentials for a given primary credential, or replace the existing recovery credentials with updated ones, the RP performs the following procedure:
-procedure:

  1. Initiate a `get()` operation and set the extension `"recovery": {"action":
     "generate"}`.